Te Kete Ipurangi Navigation:

 Getting Started

-What do you need to do to get ready in the mornings?
+What do you need to do to get ready for school in the morning?

 How long does it take you to get ready?

-Does it take you the same amount of time every morning?
+Does it take you the same amount of time every morning or does it vary a bit?

-2. Introduce the text for the McDonalds advertisement contained in Copymaster 1.
+1. Introduce the advertisement contained in Copymaster 1

 Do you think these statements are accurate?